ERYRI – SNOWDONIA

 Take the train

-The train from Birmingham to Pwlleli stops at Tal-y-Bont about a 25-minute walk from the caravan.
-Head north to Criccieth (great castle) Pwlleli, Port Madoc, Minffordd (Port Meirion) or south across Barmouth Bridge to Towyn
+The train from Birmingham to Pwllheli stops at Tal-y-Bont about a 25-minute walk from the caravan.
+Head north to Criccieth (great castle) Pwllheli, Portmadoc, Minffordd (Port Meirion) or south across Barmouth Bridge to Towyn and down to Machynlleth.